SiulRek/CodeAcceleratorKit/README.md

 ### 2. Automatic Prompt Task

 **Description:**
-The `AutomaticPromptTask` generates an automatic prompt based on macro statements retrieved from either a file or a string passed as an argument.
-The prompt is typically a query, which is then finalized and saved in a file.
+The `AutomaticPromptTask` generates an automatic prompt based on macro statements retrieved from the macro field or a string passed as an argument.
+The prompt is typically a query that is saved in a file, optionally copied to the clipboard, and optionally sent to ChatGPT.

 **Available Reference Types**:
 | Name                    | Description                           | Pattern                                          | Optional Arguments                   |